yhajiali/yhajiali/README.md

 ## Here's abit about me.

-- 🔭 I’m currently working on: Strengthening my foundational programming skills through personal projects and coding challenges.
+- 👨🏽‍💻 I’m currently working on: Strengthening my foundational programming skills through personal projects and coding challenges.
-- 🌱 I’m currently learning: Full-stack development with a focus on JavaScript, Python, and exploring frameworks like Next.js and Tailwind CSS.
+- 📚 I’m currently learning: Full-stack development, exploring frameworks like Next.js and Tailwind CSS.
-- 👯 I’m looking to collaborate and build real world projects.
+- 🤝🏽 I’m looking to collaborate and build real world projects.
-- 🤔 I’m looking for help with: Understanding best practices in software engineering, mentorship opportunities, and advice on kickstarting a career in tech.
 - 📫 How to reach me: Drop me a message at yhajiali7@gmail.com.
 I'm also open to connecting on <a href="https://www.linkedin.com/in/yhajiali">LinkedIn</a>.